stemarcotti/PIV/README.md

 Particle Image Velocimetry (PIV) package developed in the Stramer Lab (King's College London, UK).
 Please check [our publication on Nature Cell Biology](https://www.nature.com/articles/s41556-019-0411-5) for more details ([release v1.0](https://github.com/stemarcotti/PIV/releases)).

+An introduction to the software and a live demonstration can be found [here](https://www.youtube.com/watch?v=SwHozdoo7Sw), in a recorded talk of the SORSE (Series of Online Research Software Events) series.

 Tested on MATLAB v2018B.
 The Curve Fitting Toolbox is required.

 This PIV code comes without a graphic user interface (GUI) and should be run in MATLAB as a script (open .m file and hit Run).
 It is used as follow.